Impact Analytics and Goal of

 Establish Recovery Objectives

-After performing Business Impact Analysis (BIA), you must select the business groups subject to outage and disaster recovery and set disaster recovery objectives.
-For disaster recovery of the target task, two metrics are used: allowable downtime and allowable loss point.
+After conducting a Business Impact Analysis (BIA), you must select the business groups for outage and disaster recovery and set disaster recovery objectives.
+For disaster recovery of the target task, two metrics are used: allowable downtime and acceptable loss point.

-When setting RTO and RPO goals, the organization must review the acceptable downtime and the extent of data loss.
-The top-level goal of RTO is uninterrupted recovery in the event of failures or disasters, and the allowable downtime must be near zero (Near Zero).
+When setting RTO and RPO targets, the organization must review the acceptable downtime and the extent of data loss.
+The top-level goal of RTO is uninterrupted recovery during failures or disasters, and the allowable downtime must be near zero (Near Zero).
 However, achieving these goals requires significant cost investment and operational burden.
-If information systems play a very important role within an organization, or if investment for recovery does not impose a large financial burden on the organization, a higher level of recovery objectives can be set.
-Also, as shown in the table below, the higher the financial burden limit that an organization can bear, the shorter the RTO can be.
+If an information system plays a critical role within the organization, or if the investment required for recovery does not impose a significant financial burden, a higher level of recovery objectives can be set.
+Additionally, as shown in the table below, the higher the financial burden an organization can bear, the shorter the RTO can be.

-The target level of RPO is set based on how far in time data loss can be tolerated.
+The target level for RPO is set based on the point in time up to which data loss can be tolerated.
 When a failure or disaster occurs, some data loss is inevitable.
-You can decide whether to recover data at a specific point in time based on the data copy storage frequency according to business importance and whether data replication is configured.
+You can determine whether to recover data at a specific point in time based on the data copy retention frequency and the presence of data replication, according to the importance of the task.

-Information systems consist of various IT resources and interfaces, and generally perform multiple tasks simultaneously.
-Identify the relationship with other information systems related to this.
-Also, the operating organization of the information system and the organization that uses the services operated by that system are analyzed together.
+An information system consists of various IT resources and interfaces, and typically performs multiple tasks simultaneously.
+Identify the relationships with other related information systems.
+Additionally, we also analyze the operating organization of the information system and the organizations that use the services provided by that system.

-The table below is an example that defines RTO and RPO through the relationship between business and information systems.
-For example, in the case of system F that handles task A2, the RTO is 8 hours, and task A2 is 1 day.
-We derive the minimum of 8 hours among these as the RTO for the relevant system and business.
-In the same way, we set the RPO to the minimum value of 1 hour as well.
+The table below is an example that defines RTO and RPO based on the relationship between business processes and information systems.
+For example, in the case of system F that handles task A2, the RTO is 8 hours, and task A2 takes 1 day.
+We derive the RTO for the relevant system and business as the minimum value of 8 hours.
+Similarly, set the RPO to the minimum value of 1 hour.

 |---|---|---|---|---|---|---|---|---|